HKOLWD/AlexaForce/docs/Permissions.md

 ### askPermission ###
 - - - -
-Returns a Model.AlexaResponseBody containing a card requesting the indicated permissions and the spoken text.
+Returns a alexaforce.Model.AlexaResponseBody containing a card requesting the indicated permissions and the spoken text.
 The outputSpeech property can be modified by implementation (e.g. for SSML), the card should remain in tact.

 ```
-Model.AlexaResponseBody askPermission(String spokenText, String permissionType)
+alexaforce.Model.AlexaResponseBody askPermission(String spokenText, String permissionType)
-Model.AlexaResponseBody askPermission(String spokenText, List<String> permissionTypes)
+alexaforce.Model.AlexaResponseBody askPermission(String spokenText, List<String> permissionTypes)
 ```

 Input                            | Description